Evelyne364154/CapstoneProject_26642_Evelyne_Umwali/README.md

 ## PL/SQL EXAM.

+# 🧮 Project Title: BIOMETRIC BASED TRANSACTION SYSTEM

 ### Phase I

-# BIOMETRIC BASED TRANSACTION SYSTEM
+### Introduction

 In an era where digital transactions are at the core of daily operations across financial, healthcare, educational, and government sectors, ensuring secure and reliable authorization methods has become critical.
 Traditional security approaches—such as PINs, passwords, and security tokens—are increasingly vulnerable to breaches, identity theft, and social engineering attacks.
 To address these challenges, the Biometric-Based Transaction Authorization System offers a modern, robust, and user-friendly solution.